Chris McCart, Ph.D.

 Role: Assistant Professor and Program Coordinator in the BHSU Outdoor Education Program; an interdisciplinary undergraduate degree program that combines studies in environmental education, interpretation, adventure education, and environmental science.

-Education: Chris is a Ph.D. candidate in the University of New Hampshire's Experiential Outdoor Education Program.
+Education: Chris earned her Ph.D. from the University of New Hampshire's Experiential Outdoor Education Program (2014).
 She holds a Masters of Science Degree in Biology, with an emphasis in Environmental Education, from South Dakota State University (1996), and Bachelors of Science Degrees in Environmental Management and Biology, with minors in Chemistry and Zoology, from South Dakota State University (1988).

 Work history: Since 2004, Chris has worked at BHSU with the Outdoor Education program.
 In 2008-2010, she was awarded an Archibald Bush Leadership Fellowship and a two-year leave of absence to begin work on her PhD at the University of New Hampshire.
 Previously, she worked as a naturalist/program coordinator for the South Dakota Department of Game, Fish, and Parks at The Outdoor Campus in Sioux Falls, coordinating fishing, hunting, outdoor pursuits, and natural history education programs.
 She also taught high school science in Minnesota, worked as a state park naturalist in South Dakota, coordinated a residential environmental education program in South Dakota, directed year-round programs at a camp in Nebraska, and led numerous adventure trips with camps in South Dakota, Idaho, and Washington, including backpacking trips, canoe trips, and ranch camps.

-Certifications and trainings: Chris maintains her Wilderness First Responder, NAI Interpretive Trainer, ACA Canoe/Kayak Instructor, secondary science teacher, Leave No Trace Master Trainer, and NASP Archery Instructor-Trainer certifications.
-She also has participated in a wide variety of trainings, including Project WILD, Project Learning Tree, Project WET, the Leopold Education Project, PSIA Nordic, NOLS Risk Management, Project Adventure leadership and management, FFF Fly Casting Instructor, PSIA Rock Wall Management, AMGA Top Rope Site Manager, AMC Mountain Leadership School, and numerous educational technology workshops.
+Certifications and trainings: Chris maintains her Wilderness First Responder, NAI Interpretive Trainer, ARC Small Craft Safety, Secondary Science Teacher, Leave No Trace Master Trainer, and NASP Archery Instructor-Trainer, and PCIA assistant Base Managed Climbing Instructor certifications.
+She also has participated in a wide variety of trainings, including Outward Bound Instructor, ACA Canoe/Kayak (Level 2), Project WILD, Project Learning Tree, Project WET, the Leopold Education Project, PSIA Nordic, NOLS Risk Management, Project Adventure leadership and management, FFF Fly Casting Instructor, PSIA Rock Wall Management, AMGA Top Rope Site Manager, AMC Mountain Leadership School, and numerous educational technology workshops.

 Professional memberships: National Association for Interpretation, North American Association for Environmental Education and the state affiliate, Environment Education Connections of South Dakota, the Association for Experiential Education, and the Association for Moral Education.